Monday, February 22, 2010

 B: “If there’s a reason or meaning / Then I ain’t been told” indeed.

-A: Oh god!
-Something makes me think finding enough songs for a top ten (and only one candidate for the wooden spoon) is going to be a hard task this year.
-I know it’s only 1989 but this sounds very 1987.
+A: I know it’s only 1989, but this sounds very 1987.
 It could be something SAW did as a demo for some talentless TV star that/who never came to anything.
 I hope it did sufficiently badly, as above all else it’s as boring as fuck.

 V: The synthesisers lend this an unflattering contemporary significance.
 Kiev and his passengers are wholly unconvincing, not least because the song seems to be sung within a range of about four notes.